mikialex/artgl/README.md

 ### extendable architecture

 Instead of making a specific renderer for specific usage, or a general renderer that hard to extent features, artgl is a  framework for general usage.
-You can easily customize it, extent it to meet you real requirements.
+You can easily customize it, extent it to meet you requirements.

 ### declarative render pipeline by renderGraph API

-Write a json like config for renderGraph, the rendergraph will handle all things about render procedure.
+Build your post-process pipeline use rendergraph api, we will handle everything about render procedure.
 Auto support FBO reuse.
 Make multi pass rendering, add custom optimizer, tweaking effects, debug performance, more delightful than before.

 ### expressive shading abstraction by shaderGraph API

 We also use graph as the shader fragment linker.
 Its a revolutionary improvement of composability in shader source and shader computation abstraction.
 No more confusing #define #include.
 Make shader effect development productive and provide a sound abstraction in artgl shading model.

 ### experimental WebAssembly accelerated scene render data computation